February 26, 2015

 Five questions that will help you build your pool budget.

 Wondering what a new pool might cost?
 It’s a simple question that can be difficult to answer.
 Here are five questions that will help you design and build a pool that fits your lifestyle and your budget.
-(Or, visit our page featuring our pool series and their starting costs.)

 - What size pool do you want?
 How many people will use it at once?
 What depth would you like?
 Try to figure out a rough estimate of the square feet you may need.
 You can impact the cost of your pool by increasing or decreasing the amount of square feet.